Sweden’s southernmost point

 “Huk” is borrowed from Dutch and means cape or promontory.
 “Smyge” is a term in the Skåne dialect meaning narrow passage or hidden nook.

-On maps from 1680, the coastline around the cape is labeled with the word “klödder,” which means seaweed.
-Seaweed remains a problem in the harbor and around Smygehuk to this day.
+On maps from 1680, the coastline around the cape is labelled with the word “klödder,” which means seaweed.
+Seaweed remains a problem in the harbour and around Smygehuk to this day.

 Practical information